Potential Pathways between Oil & Gas Activities and Protected Groundwater

 Groundwater‐quality monitoring related to sump disposal is managed by the State Water Resources Control Board and Regional Boards and is not part of the COGG Program.
 However, water samples from sumps are needed for end-member geochemical interpretive analyses.

 Oil production in California currently relies on the cycling of large volumes of water and steam through oil-bearing zones by subsurface injection.
-The figure below shows the statewide aggregated water volumes (in thousands of acre‐feet or TAF) injected as water or steam to enhance oil recovery and as waste disposal in comparison to the volume of produced waters reported each year by DOGGR's annual production/injection databases and reports between 1968 and 2013.
+The figure below shows the statewide aggregated water volumes (in TAF) injected as water or steam to enhance oil recovery and as waste disposal in comparison to the volume of produced waters reported each year by DOGGR's annual production/injection databases and reports between 1968 and 2013.
 Injections for enhanced recovery include water‐flooding, steam‐flooding, cyclic steaming, and pressure maintenance.
 Well stimulation is a distinct recovery method that involves fracturing the rock matrix in order to enhance the flow of oil or natural gas.
 The total volume injected for this method is estimated at less than 1 TAF per year (California Council on Science and Technology, 2014).

-These enhanced recovery and waste injection activities are not designed to create new fractures or force fluids towards protected groundwater, but it could be hypothesized that the increased pore pressure they cause may encourage fractures when improperly located or operated (Saripalli and others, 2000; Bryant and others, 2003; Suarez-Rivera and others, 2002; Gadde and Sharma, 2001).
+These enhanced recovery and water injection activities are not designed to create new fractures or force fluids towards protected groundwater, but it could be hypothesized that the increased pore pressure they cause may encourage fractures when improperly located or operated (Saripalli and others, 2000; Bryant and others, 2003; Suarez-Rivera and others, 2002; Gadde and Sharma, 2001).
 Minner and others (2002) conducted a detailed study of this phenomenon in the Lost Hills area for the purposes of refining hydraulic fracturing operations, noting that “water injection and reservoir fluid production result in poroelastic stress changes that can dramatically alter the created fracture geometry on infill wells".

 Federal Underground Injection Control regulations require operators to monitor hydrostatic pressure in injection wells to prevent pressure build up and to keep the injected fluid within the permitted zone (Environmental Protection Agency, 2001).
 The locations where water and steam flooding are taking place in dense well networks are tightly controlled by oil and gas developers and are in dense well networks.
-Waste disposal wells are typically oil wells that have been converted to this purpose.
+Water disposal wells are typically oil wells that have been converted to this purpose.

 Natural pathways for groundwater contamination also exist.
 Oil, gas, and associated formation water may migrate to the surface along faults and fractures; factors which control and enhance this flow are complex.
 Eichhubl and Boles (2000), for example, describe processes controlling fluid flow along faults in the Monterey formation.